-Dr. Moos: People with substance use problems are more likely to seek and enter treatment when they perceive their problems as being more severe, have more dependence symptoms, experience more adverse consequences as a result of substance misuse, have more depression symptoms, have lower self-esteem, experience more recent life stressors, and/or experience more stressors in diverse life domains.
-Facilitative factors also are important predictors of treatment entry.
+People with substance use Dr. Moos: problems are more likely to seek and enter treatment when they perceive their problems more being severe. have more as dependence symptoms, experience more adverse consequences as a result of substance misuse, have more depression have lower self-esteem. symptoms, experience more recent life stressors, and/or experience more stressors in diverse life Facilitative factors also are domains. important predictors of treatment entry.
 These include having sought help previously from sources other than treatment, such as clergy, an employer, or a self-help program, and, for those individuals who obtain detoxification services, receiving such services at a program that has treatment services available onsite.
 Overall, the perceived severity of a substance use problem plays a central role in the treatment entry process and explains the effects of many other personal and contextual factors in generating an impetus or readiness to enter treatment (Finney & Moos, 1995).

-Conversely, some of the most important barriers to timely help-seeking involve individuals' perceptions that their problems are not severe and can be managed by self-quit attempts, and that there are negative concomitants of treatment, such as stigma, lack of privacy and autonomy, and an emphasis on spirituality and abstinence.
-Easily accessible, low intensity interventions, such as those delivered by telephone, computer, and internet, hold some promise for addressing these issues by attracting individuals who might otherwise not seek help and by leading to reductions in substance use and, if needed, subsequent treatment entry.
+Conversely, some of the most important barriers to timely help-seeking involve individuals' perceptions that their problems are not severe and can be managed by selfquit attempts, and that there are negative concomitants of treatment, such as stigma, lack of privacy and autonomy, and an emphasis on spirituality and abstinence. accessible.
+Easily low intensity interventions, such as those delivered by telephone, computer, and internet, hold some promise for addressing these issues by attracting individuals who might otherwise not seek help and by leading to reductions in substance use and, if needed, subsequent treatment entry.